-Margaret Taylor Burroughs (1917–2010) was co-founder of the DuSable Museum of African American History in Chicago, received an Honorary Doctorate of Public Service from Rhode Island College in 1990.
-Visit the collection of linocut prints by the artist and educator permanently installed on the fourth floor of the Adams Library.
-See this beautiful collection and view the libguide at http://ric.libguides.com/Margaret_Burroughs.
+Margaret Taylor Burroughs (1915-2010), cofounder of the DuSable Museum of African American History in Chicago, received an Honorary Doctorate of Public Service from Rhode Island College in 1990.
+Visit the collection of linocut prints by Burroughs in the Adams Library or view the collection online at ric.libguides.com/Margaret_Burroughs.

 11 a.m. – 6 p.m., Student Union Ballroom

 Blood Drive & Marrow Registration